neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_7_Agent_Memory/README.md

 | `remember_fact` | Store a factual relationship as a Subject-Predicate-Object triple |
 | `find_similar_tasks` | Retrieve similar past reasoning traces to learn from experience |

 In Notebook 01, you'll use the **context provider** for automatic memory.
-In Notebook 02, you'll combine context providers with **memory tools** so the agent can both passively recall and actively manage its memory.
+Notebook 02 explores the entity extraction pipeline under the hood.
+In Notebook 03, you'll combine context providers with **memory tools** so the agent can both passively recall and actively manage its memory.
+Notebook 04 covers **reasoning memory** — recording and learning from past agent executions.

 ### Context Provider vs Memory Tools